Commando16/DataStructureInCPP/README.md

 1. queue
 2. tree
+3. graph
-3. heap
+4. heap
+5. hashing

-# The Toppics to cover in DataStructure-
+# The Topics to cover in DataStructure-

 1. searching algorithm
     - linear